djangopackages/djangopackages/docs/index.rst

    repo_handlers
    credits

-Contributing to Django Packages
+Contributing to Packaginator
 ================================

 #.
 Follow the installation instructions!
 #.
 Fork and branch on github before submitting a pull request
 #.
 Tests and additions to the docs greatly increases the chances of your pull request being accepted.
 #.
-Any css or layout changes must work in Chrome, Safari, Firefox and IE8 and IE9.
+Any css or layout changes (besides what you do in custom.css) for your own project must work in Chrome, Safari, Firefox and IE8 and IE9.

 Indices and tables
 ==================